BUYING & SELLING PROPERTY

 When you are dealing with something as valuable as your home, it is important not to take risks.
 And the potential small savings to be made by using online conveyancing don’t add up – yet.
 You should meet the solicitor who is working on your case face-to-face.

-When you use a solicitor for conveyancing you can be sure that they are regulated by the Solicitors’ Regulation Authority (SRA), a member of the Law Society, have degree-level qualifications and at least two years on the job training before qualifying as a conveyancing solicitor.
+When you use a solicitor for conveyancing in Brighton & Hove, you can be sure that they are regulated by the Solicitors’ Regulation Authority (SRA), members of the Law Society, have degree-level qualifications and at least two years on the job training before qualifying as a conveyancing solicitor.

 Whereas a conveyancer tends to be regulated by the Council for Licenced Conveyancers (CLC) and is usually less highly qualified, although can still be perfectly competent.